Uniswap/docs/docs/sdk/web3-react/guides/01-setting-up.md

 https://github.com/Uniswap/examples/blob/7ac3853bc465aecc428a32be584bbeb833b0a63c/web3-react/src/index.tsx#L10-L16
 ```

+# Creating the connectors

-Note that the only parameter that we provide to `WebReactProvider` is the list of prioritized connectors.
+Note that the only parameter that we provide to `WebReactProvider` is the list of prioritized connectors: `PRIORITIZED_CONNECTORS`.
+This list allows us to link our Ethereum accounts

+# Wrapping the app with `Web3ContextProvider`

 Finally, now that we have created the `Web3ContextProvider` component, we can wrap our app with it:

 ```typescript reference title="Getting Pool metadata from the Pool smart contact" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/7ac3853bc465aecc428a32be584bbeb833b0a63c/web3-react/src/index.tsx#L16-L22
 ```

-# Creating the connectors

 In the next guide we will ...
 #